-We say it too much, but she looked stunning!
+We say it too much, but Meghan’s bridal look was stunning!
 That Givenchy dress was a show stopper, but my favourite was her evening gown by Stella McCartney.
 Everything about her screamed elegance and sophistication.
 But she had also stayed so true to herself and her style.
 I think it’s fair to say every woman watching looked on longingly, with the little girl inside secretly wishing she could channel her inner Meghan Markle.

-So here’s my two cents worth and top tips on the products you could get to recreate that look.
+So here’s my two cents worth and top tips on the products you could get to recreate Meghan’s bridal look.

 Let’s start with that skin…

 What a refreshing change to see freckles and skin that looked so much like skin!
 Let’s not kid ourselves here though.
 Meghan has access to best of the best.
 That means she’ll have had way more than a handful of the latest facials to get herself ready for the day.
 And to be honest, I don’t blame her.
 If I was going truly global and my mush was being beamed into pretty much every home on the planet, I think I would too!
 That goes for nutrition, exercise and what she’s drinking.
 On that score though, none of us have an excuse.
 Tap water is free!
 So start there.
 Drink loads of water.
 (Thank me later).

 But as far as products go I raided my kit and this is what I’d be using to create such a natural and beautifully glowing base: